AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ### Design principles

-Let's think about how to convert a 4-4 balancer into a 3-3.
+Let's think about how to convert a 4-4 balancer into a 3-3 balancer.
 That is done by looping the extra output back into the first splitter.
 We will use this idea as our base principle:

 ![Looped 4-4](loop_example_compressed.jpg)

-Now, how would we make it so the balancer automatically does this when we block some outputs?
-Simple, we use priority splitters to auto-loop the items that can't get out.
-Of course, we need to merge them back with the input too; we use input priority splitters for this, so the main inputs don't slow down when there are items coming.
-Here is how that might look like:
+We want the following behavior: when an output starts overflowing, we want the excess items to automatically travel back into the balancer's inputs in order to maintain full throughput on all outputs.
+How would we do that?
+Simple, we use priority splitters.
+By making their non-priority output put items onto the loop, we guarantee that the overflow, and only the overflow, goes on it.
+We also need to merge the looping items with the inputs.
+For that we once again need priority splitters, but this time with input priority.
+We set the loop to be the non-prioritized input, so that the items on the loop don't interfere with the input in any way:

 ![Auto-looping 4-4](autoloops_compressed.jpg)